multimodal/multimodal/README.md

 - COCO Bottom-Up Top-Down features (10-100)
 - COCO Bottom-Up Top-Down features (36)

-And also trained word embeddings.
+And also word embeddings (either from scratch, or pretrained from torchtext, that can be fine-tuned).

 ## Simple Usage